Irish dresser: Coop dresser

 The coop dresser was a variation of the Irish dresser, in which the bottom section was used to hold hens or other fowl.
 Keeping the fowl indoors kept the birds at a warmer temperature ensuring a supply of eggs year round or to protect them from predators.
 The section to hold the birds often featured a slatted structure as an enclosure.

 Hanging dresser

 The hanging dresser was a precursor to the full dresser, and in poorer homes was a smaller, more affordable piece of furniture.
 The hanging dresser consisted of just the top part of the full dresser, hung from a wall with no lower storage.
 It was sometimes called a cup rack, tin rail, tin rack or just the rack.
-Some, more elaborate hanging dressers, featured fretwork, and drawers mimicking the full size dresser, with simpler versions more akin to a rack to hand items from.
+Some, more elaborate hanging dressers, featured fretwork, and drawers mimicking the full size dresser, with simpler versions more akin to a rack to hang items from.
 These kept more delicate and expensive pieces of homeware safe and on display.